-This is another top mind-blowing things to do in Bangkok.
+This is another top mind-blowing thing to do in Bangkok.
 Lumphini Park is a large beautiful park of 142 acres and a lovely destination for jogging, exercise, picnics, family gatherings, and spending quiet time.

 Lumphini Park features many shades, artificial lakes, a playground, tasty food vendors, and various flora and fauna.
-This Park was founded in the 1920s by the Rema IV, Ratcha damri, wireless road, and Sarasin.
+This Park was founded in the 1920s by the Rema IV, Ratcha Damri, Wireless Road, and Sarasin.

 It is a lovely spot to spend quality time with family, friends, lovers, etc., with so many activities to facilitate your stay, such as paddle boating, so she has hardly basketball, biking, and other aerobic activities.

 It is located at Rama IV Road, Lumphini, Pathum Wan, Bangkok 10330, Thailand.

 #15.
 Siam Amazing Park